johnthehow/posdist/README.md

 `posdist_viz_meaning.py` produces the figure exhibiting "pattern consistency for words of similar meanings" for linear-position-distributions of function words.
 Follow the prompts to get the figure (as Fig. 3. of the paper).

 ## Extracting attention weights for words in sentences
 Run `attn_rowpos.py` to get the attention weights and linear postions corresponding to words in sentences.

+Usage:

+`python attn_rowpos.py <sentence-length> <maximum-sentences-for-each-word> <corpus-path> <output-path> <words>`

  For one word in a sentence, BERT generate 12×12 attention rows.
 This script put generated attention rows and position labs (as a combined NumPy array) in separated directories (named after layer and head number):

 ```bash
 ~/output/00_00/data/attnrowlabs_00_00.pkl